 Tripod Headstand Benefits

 Note: I only include the scientifically supported benefits of Tripod Headstand here.
 Plenty of claims about other supposed benefits (from the plausible to the magical to the ridiculous) have been made.
 To me, pseudo-scientific claims only serve to harm the yoga community, so I choose not to give them airtime here.

 When performed with proper alignment, the most common benefits of Tripod Headstand are:

-- Strengthen the supporting muscles of the spine, shoulders and neck.
+- Strengthens the supporting muscles of your spine, shoulders and neck.